+1 Corresponding Author.

-1. Introduction
+Introduction

 Ecosystem services, the benefits that humans obtain from ecosystems, are vital for rural livelihoods.
-Mountain agroecosystems not only provide agricultural commodities such as food and fibre, but also help protect biodiversity, water, carbon storage, and landscape amenity.
-However, recent environmental change coupled with other stressors is affecting the ability of mountain agro-ecosystems to continue to provide the quality and quantity of ecosystem services required for sustainable rural livelihoods (Gentle & Maraseni 2012; Shrestha et al. 2012; Baral 2013).
-For this reason, the effects of changing climate on provision of ecosystem services is becoming an increasingly important area of investigation (MEA 2005; Shrestha et al. 2012; Baral 2013; Baral, Keenan, Sharma, et al. 2014).
-Ecosystem services are defined and classified in a variety of ways as has been extensively elaborated elsewhere (MEA 2005; Boyd & Banzhaf 2007; Wallace 2007; Fisher & Turner 2008, Fisher et al. 2009; TEEB 2009).
-Baral, Keenan, Stork, et al. (2014) outlined some influential definitions that are frequently cited in environmental literature and associated classification systems.
+Mountain agro-ecosystems not only provide agricultural commodities such as food and fibre but also help protect biodiversity, water, carbon storage and landscape amenity.
+However, recent environmental change coupled with other stressors affecting the ability of mountain agro-ecosystems to continue to provide the quality and quantity of ecosystem services required for sustainable rural livelihoods (Gentle and Maraseni 2012; Shrestha et al. 2012; Baral 2013).
+For this reason, the effects of changing climate on provision of ecosystem services is becoming an increasingly important area of investigation (MEA 2005; Shrestha et al. 2012, Baral 2013; Baral et al. 2014a).
+Ecosystem services are defined and classified in a variety of ways as has been extensively elaborated elsewhere (MEA 2005; Boyd and Banzhaf 2007; Wallace 2007; Fisher et al. 2008, 2009; TEEB 2009).
+Baral et al. (2014b) outlined some influential definitions that are frequently cited in environmental literature and associated classification systems.

-Global climate change scenarios suggest that there will be considerable impacts on ecosystems and their associated ecosystem services with serious consequences for the livelihoods of communities, particularly in the most economically challenged parts of the world (IPCC 2001; Agrawal & Perrin 2008; ICIMOD 2010; Van de Sand 2012).
-The Millennium Ecosystem Assessment (2005) recognises climate change as one of the major drivers of ecosystem change and argues that 'ecosystem degradation tends to harm rural populations more directly and has its more direct and severe impact on poor people'.
+Global climate change scenarios suggest that there will be considerable impacts on ecosystems and their associated ecosystem services with serious consequences for the livelihoods of communities particularly in the most economically challenged parts of the world (IPCC 2001; Agrawal and Perrin, 2008; ICIMOD 2010; Isabel 2012).
+The Millennium Ecosystem Assessment (2005) recognises climate change as one of the major drivers of ecosystem change and argues that "ecosystem degradation tends to harm rural populations more directly and has its more direct and severe impact on poor people".
 Poor communities mostly rely on ecosystem services for their subsistence livelihoods and often have limited capacity to adapt to change, which makes them more vulnerable to climate change and other forms of changes (ICIMOD 2010).
-Limited access to resources, lack of diversification options for subsistence livelihoods, and lack of health and education, are some of the critical factors limiting the adaptive capacity of developing countries to climate change (Smit
+Limited access to resources, lack of diversification options for subsistence livelihoods, and lack of health and education, are some of the critical factors limiting the adaptive capacity of developing countries to climate change (Smit et al. 2000; Boon and Ahenkan 2012).
+The fourth assessment report of the Intergovernmental Panel on Climate Change (IPCC 2007) projected a severe impact of climate change on mountain ecosystems, particularly because of their sensitivity to warming.
+The report also suggests that countries in Asia are likely to suffer from many extreme events, including glacier melts, flooding and droughts, and will have severe impacts on natural resources and the environment.